cornell-ece2300/ece2300-docs/docs/ece2300-fpga-primer.md

 FPGAs often come with _development environments_.
-These environments are large pieces of software that help get your design from a hardware description language to something that can be programmed on the FPGA.
+These environments are large pieces of software that help get your design from a hardware description language to something that can be configured on the FPGA.
 This
 includes:

  - Determining what resources are needed to represent your design (known